 - Enter your password in the box to open the lock, and click Unlock when you’re finished.

 - Now, with the lock open, click Allow to allow the driver extension to proceed.
 Then, exit System Preferences and the ASIX Application, and Restart your computer.

 - Once you have restarted your computer, please plug the Ethernet adapter with Ethernet cable into your computer, and let’s check for an active connection in the Network pane(Apple Menu > System Preferences > Network)

 After checking your network status, you may still have the ASIX application running on your dock.
 You don’t need to keep the app open for network functionality, but you cannot delete the application at this time.
 This is a requirement for DEXT functionality.

-There are a few issues that may come up after installation and require manually adding the adapter to the Network list, and or renewing the DHCP Lease.
-These issues are:
+- DHCP Lease - There are a few issues that may come up after installation and require manually adding the adapter to the Network list, and or renewing the DHCP Lease.

 - If the adapter shows up in the Network list but is disconnected